sjlyoung58/moduleman/README.md

 ### First time only (or whenever a new version is downloaded)
 Start a command prompt in the root of the extracted project and type the following -

+`npm install`

+This will pull down all of the node js packages required by this project

+Next run this -

 `.\scripts\preparedb.bat`

 This should initialise a Sqlite database in the `./db/` folder